 - This product must be installed by a licensed plumber or gas fitter. - When flexible connectors are used, the maximum length shall not exceed 36-in.
 (914 mm). - When lever type gas shutoffs are used they shall be T-handle type. - The use of copper tubing for gas piping is not approved by the state of Massachusetts.

 Electrical Connections

-- U.S.A.: National Electrical Code (NEC) NFPA 70-2011 - CANADA: Canadian Electrical Code CSA C22.1
+- U.S.A.: Current edition of the National Electrical Code (NEC) NFPA 70 - CANADA: Current edition of the Canadian Electrical Code CSA C22.1

 Condensate Drain Connection